sm8kk/caida-analysis/buffer-burst-all-flows/software/README.txt

 fractionFlowBytes: ratio of maxBytesFlow to burstSize

 cumPktCount: (cumPktCount - pktsBurst) gives the packet number which starts the current burst and cumPktCount is the last packet number of the burst.

+file: find-max-flow-size-in-burst-ts-in-ns.py

+The headers in the output are: burstLastPacketId,burstId,burstSize,pktsInBurst,pktsFlow,maxBytesFlow,fractionFlowBytes cumPktCount,burstNum,burstSize,pktsBurst,pktsFlow,maxBytesFlow,fractionFlowBytes where

+burstId: The n'th burst

+burstSize: Size of the burst or STF in bytes contributed by packets of all flows, appearing in that burst

+pktsInBurst: Number of packets from all flows in that burst

+pktsFlow: Number of packets for a particular flow with the most number of bytes transferred, appearing in the burst.

+maxBytesFlow: Bytes carried by pktsFlow, or the specific flow, which transferred the maximum number of bytes in that burst.

+fractionFlowBytes: ratio of maxBytesFlow to burstSize

+burstLastPktId: (burstLastPktId - pktsInBurst) gives the packet number which starts the current burst and cumPktCount is the last packet number of the burst.

 What to find:
 1) Find the maximum burst size and then look for the maxBytesFlow, or the maximum number of bytes a single flow has in the burst.